riot/route/doc/README.md

 })
 ```

-If for example the hash changes to `#customers/987987/edit` then in the above example the arguments would be:
+If for example the url changes to `customers/987987/edit` then in the above example the arguments would be:

 ```javascript